okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/saml-hook/index.md

 Specify the location within the assertion where you want to apply your operation using a slash-delimited path, which follows JSON Patch conventions.

-When you perform an `add` op to add a new attribute statement, always begin with `/claims/` and follow that with the name of the new attribute that you are adding.
+When you perform an `add` op to add a new attribute statement, begin with `/claims/` and follow that with the name of the new attribute that you are adding.

 When you modify an existing assertions statement, begin the path with `/subject/`, `/authentication/`, `/conditions/`, or `/claims/`, depending on which part of the assertion you want to modify.
 You then drill down within the child elements using slash-delimited element names, for example, `/claims/array/attributeValues/1/value`.
 (The `/1/` in the path indicates the index of the array.)

 ### URI claims

 Okta supports URI claims with SAML assertion hooks.
 When you need to replace or add a URI claim, you must encode the claim name within the command per the [JavaScript Object Notation (JSON) Pointer](https://tools.ietf.org/html/rfc6901) specification.
 Specifically, this replaces `~` with `~0` and  `/` with `~1`.

+### SessionNotOnOrAfter support

+If you want to add `SessionNotOnOrAfter` attribute to the `<saml:AuthnStatement>` in SAML assertion, use `add` op with the path `/authentication/sessionLifetime` and session lifetime in seconds.
+Refer to example [here](/docs/reference/saml-hook/#sample-listing-of-json-payload-of-response).
+Okta will calculate `SessionNotOnOrAfter` by adding `/authentication/sessionLifetime` value to `issueInstant` and return it in SAML assertion.

 ## Sample listing of JSON payload of response